 For more information on Consortium registration, including how to register, visit the consortium registration page.

-Some programs offer an opportunity to waive one economics course when two courses are required, thus reducing the total number of required credits from 42 to 39.
+Some programs offer an opportunity to waive one economics course when two courses are required, thus reducing the total number of required credits.
 In other programs, previous economics coursework may allow you to substitute a more advanced economics course.

 Criteria for these options vary by program.
 Check with the Office of Graduate Admissions at email@example.com for more details about the program to which you are applying.